Online gambling regulation

 There is nothing as detailed as the Gibraltar regime has for the procedure of filing a complaint, but the

-player support page has a complaints email listed.
+online gaming support page has a complaints email listed.

 (